Robert D. Acland: Career

 While at Canniesburn Hospital, Acland performed meticulous microsurgery operations that could last up to 14 hours.
 The medical establishment at the NHS was displeased with him taking up so much time in the operating room, and he came to see that the NHS was not the place for his perfectionism.
 In 1975 he accepted an offer to set up a microsurgery teaching laboratory at the Kleinert-Kutz Hand Center in Louisville, Kentucky.
 The center had been founded by Harold E. Kleinert, a pioneering surgeon who was the first to use microsurgery to treat hand injuries, and his partner and fellow hand surgeon Joseph E. Kutz.
 Kleinert had also established the Christine M. Kleinert Fellowship in Hand Surgery in 1960 to give surgical residents more experience with hand surgery.
 He realized that the fellowship needed to improve its teaching of microsurgery, and invited Acland to set up a teaching laboratory at the suggestion of Graham Lister, a plastic surgeon who had joined Kleinert's practice and who had trained with Acland at Canniesburn Hospital.

-Acland played a key role in the founding of the University of Louisville’s fresh tissue dissection laboratory in 1981.
+Acland played a key role in the founding of the University of Louisville's fresh tissue dissection laboratory in 1981.
 A retired surgeon, Herbert Wald, asked Acland and two other surgeons, Harold Kleinert and Gordon Tobin, to help pay for a large walk-in refrigerator for unembalmed cadaver preservation.
 While it was immediately useful, Tobin thought that it resembled a dungeon cell, located as it was in the basement of a University of Louisville medical building.

 Acland was appointed director of the fresh tissue laboratory in 1983 upon Dr. Wald's full retirement, and under his leadership the laboratory was substantially expanded and improved.
 As director, Acland began to transition away from teaching microsurgery in favor of teaching anatomy.

-Acland's Video Atlas of Human Anatomy
+Acland's Video Atlas of the Human Anatomy

 Acland began making a video atlas of anatomy in the fall of 1993.
 Although he had been considering such a project for years, the immediate cause was a conversation he had with a medical student, Suzanne l'Ecuyer, at the University of Louisville, after giving a lecture on the importance of anatomy in clinical practice.
 His goal in producing the video atlas was to dissect lightly embalmed cadavers in order to preserve natural tissue appearance and demonstrate structures moving as they would in the living body.
 He also wanted to help students understand three-dimensional anatomical relationships by rotating the camera around specimens.
 Acland considered the project to be his personal "Sistine Chapel".